SweetMNM/rainmeter-bluetooth/README.md

 `[!SetOption MeterStringStatus Text "Bluetooth was turned on"][!UpdateMeter MeterStringStatus]`

-We are doing the same as last time but this time we are changing the status to: "bluetooth was turned on".
+We are doing the same as last time but this time we are changing the status to:

+> "bluetooth was turned on"

 We want the message to display for 2 seconds and then reset the message to the default message.
 To achive this result we use [!Delay](https://docs.rainmeter.net/manual/bangs/#Delay)
 ## Functions